AbdulRazzako/MyRecipeApp/README.md

 ## 🚀 Features

 - 🧑‍🍳 Browse recipe categories from TheMealDB
+- 📄 View category details on a separate screen
 - 🔄 API integration using **Retrofit**
 - 🧼 Clean MVVM architecture
 - 📱 Modern UI with **Jetpack Compose**